biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 that the evaluator shall create and test protocol that evaluator shall follow to test the TOE.
 Appendix C specifies such PAIs and test protocols.

-While this EA allows to develop an overall statement about the performance of the TOE with respect to its PAD mechanism, they cannot provide any assurance about the PAD functionality with respect to variations of PAIs that are not covered by this EA.
-It falls into the focus of the vulnerability assessment to evaluate whether the use of additional PAIs can lead to increased error rates.
-During the vulnerability analysis, the evaluators will use all their knowledge that they gained during the evaluation for penetration testing.
-Another EA is defined for this penetration testing (AVA\_VAN.1).

 #### 2\) Relationship of the EA to SFRs, SARs, and other EAs

 This EA is created from FIA\_MBV\_EXT.3 and defines activities the evaluator